crest-cassia/oacis/en/configuring_simulator.md

 As we mentioned in the previous section, the program must receive input parameters either from command-line arguments or from JSON.
 Probably most of your simulation programs do not conform to the format of input parameters.
 In order to implement your simulators, you need to prepare a scritp that wraps your simulation program in order to adjust the I/O format.
 Let us call the script "wrap script" from now on.
 It is easier to prepare a wrap script using a light-weight scripting language such as a shell script, Python, or Ruby.
-After you prepared a wrap script, register the path to the wrap script as the simulation command in OACIS.
+After you have prepared a wrap script, register the path to the wrap script as the simulation command in OACIS.
 OACIS executes the wrap script, which in turn executes the actual simulation program.

 We are going to show a few samples for wrap scripts.

 ### Example 1: changing the command line argument

 Suppose you have a simulation program which has four input parameters.
 You can set these input parametes by command line options.
 Let us assume that the options to set parameters are "-l", "-v", "-t", "--tmax".
-In addition to these, we can set the seed of random number generator by "--seed" option.
+In addition to these, we can set the seed of random number generator by the "--seed" option.
 A command for this simulator would look like

 ```bash